abhinavhinger12/splicing/README.md

 # splicing
-Code for analysing genome sequences and Annotation to predicting Alternative splicing
+Research and Code for analysing Genome Sequences and Annotation to predict Splice Sites using Deep Neural Networks.